ElementsProject/elementsproject.github.io/elements-code-tutorial/issuing-assets.md

 e1-cli generate 1
 ~~~~

-##### NOTE: The parameters you can pass to 'sendtoaddress" are detailed on [Github](https://github.com/ElementsProject/elements/blob/0beeae51ce4386da3eefb390cdbdd1fae2517ac8/src/wallet/rpcwallet.cpp)
+##### NOTE: The parameters you can pass to "sendtoaddress" are detailed within the elements/src/wallet/rpcwallet.cpp file on [Github](https://github.com/ElementsProject/elements)

 Bob's wallet now has an amount of 10 "demoasset" and Alice has 90: